 Kaffir lime leaves are easily recognisable.
 The leaves are dark green in colour and have a unique double-segmented leaves.
-Its hour glass shape and deep emerald green leaves adorn dull brown coloured curries beautifully.
+Its hour glass shape and deep emerald green leaves adorn dull, brown curries beautifully.
 I’ll garnish curry with the whole leaf or sprinkle long and thinly slices leaves on it.

 Tear the leaves slightly and you’ll whiff a unique citrusy scent.
 The leaves has essential oil that is used in perfumery, the same scent from the leaves and rind of the fruit add fragrance to dishes.
 In Malaysian cuisine, Kaffir lime leaves are normally added into curries such as the Nyonya Kapitan Curry.

 Unlike other trees where the fruit takes the centre-stage, Kaffir lime leaves are more widely used.
 From what I gather from botanist, there are true kaffir lime leaves which stems has obvious thorns and the hybrid one which doesn’t.
 The former is much more fragrant, but takes a much longer time to grow.
 I have tried but failed to buy true kaffir lime tree.
 Fortunately, I have access to it through my neighbour’s trees.

 Other names of Kaffir Lime

 - Chinese name: 泰国桔叶 (Tai kwok kam yip)

 1. Cut away the thick and tough centre pine